-The cold weather is arriving soon!
+The cold weather is arriving soon is your HVAC checklist ready?
 As you prepare your home and yard for winter – don’t forget to attend to your HVAC systems.
 Check off these maintenance items this year for a happy and healthy HVAC:

 We know – Mainers like to wait as long as possible before turning on the heat.
 People compete to see who can hold off the longest…BUT there are very good reasons to turn that heat on sooner rather than later.
 It’s smart to make sure everything is running properly before it’s freezing cold out.
 If you do have any issues, you have time to schedule a repair if necessary.